ryor/ryor/README.md

 Similar to shell, npm or [NPS](https://www.npmjs.com/package/nps) scripts, sequences can be composed that run runnables either serially or concurrently.

-### Get Started
+### Install

-Install **ryor** as a project development dependency:

 `npm install -D ryor`

+### Add runnables

-Create a subdirectory in your project root directory ("tasks" is a good option) and add runnables, either in that directory or nested one level into subdirectories to organize them into categories.
+Create a subdirectory in your project root directory ("tasks" is a good option) and add runnable ES modules, either in that directory or nested one level into subdirectories to organize them into categories.
 A runnable is an ES module that exports a **run** value, which can be a string, an array, a function or an asynchronous function.
 Runnable modules should also export a **description** value describing what the runnable does; "No description provided" is output in the usage information for the runnable otherwise.

 **Note:** `"type": "module"` in the project's package.json file is required and version 16 or greater of Node.js is recommended.